-- the representations and warranties made by us and the selling unitholders to the underwriters are true; - there is no material change in our business or in the financial markets; and - we and the selling unitholders (if the underwriters exercise their option to purchase additional common units) deliver customary closing documents to the underwriters.
+- the representations and warranties made by us to the underwriters are true; - there is no material change in our business or in the financial markets; and - we deliver customary closing documents to the underwriters.

-Commissions and Expenses
+Commissions and expenses

-The following table summarizes the underwriting discounts and commissions we and, if the underwriters exercise their option to purchase additional common units, the selling unitholders will pay to the underwriters.
+The following table summarizes the underwriting discounts and commissions we will pay to the underwriters.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional common units.
-The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to us and, if the underwriters exercise their option to purchase additional common units, the selling unitholders for the common units.
+The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to us for the common units.

-No No Exercise Exercise
+No exercise Full exercise

-Per common unit \$ 0.67 \$ 0.67
+Per common unit \$ \$

-USA Compression Partners, LP \$ 0.67 \$ 0.67
+USA Compression Partners, LP \$ \$

-Selling Unitholders \$ \$ 0.67

-Total \$ 2. ,680,000 \$ 3, 082,000
+Total \$ \$

-The representatives of the underwriters have advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$0.402 per unit.
+The representatives of the underwriters have advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per unit.
 After the offering, the representatives may change the offering price and other selling terms.
 Sales of common units made outside of the United States may be made by affiliates of the underwriters.